-Often, a dietary change is enough to improve symptoms — this should ideally be made in conjunction with a health professional such as a dietitian who can make sure you don’t miss out on any key nutrients while you are trying to identify and exclude foods that trigger your IBS.
+There are a wide range of treatment approaches available for IBS.
+Diet and lifestyle changes are often the best long term strategy to relieve your symptoms.
+A dietitian can make sure you don’t miss out on any key nutrients while you are trying to identify and exclude foods that trigger your IBS.

 Some foods and drinks commonly trigger IBS, so try to reduce your intake of the following to see if this helps:

 - gas-producing foods, such as onion, cabbage, Brussels sprouts, dried beans, lentils and cauliflower